MarkBind/markbind/packages/core/template/project/tutorials/AddingFeature.md

 # Tutorial: Adding feature

 <box type="tip">
-This page can be taken as a reference on a how to add new features to your project.
+This page can be taken as a reference on how to add new features to your project.
 </box>

 Let's walk you through the implementation of a new feature.